 His award winning short films include Woman in Purple (2010), and The Fuse: or How I Burned Simon Bolivar (2011), which have screened at hundreds of festivals, including: South by Southwest, Toronto, Telluride, Tampere, Palm Springs Shortfest, and Vancouver International Film Festival.
 In 2013, The Fuse was nominated as best short documentary at the Canadian Screen Awards (CSA).
 His critically acclaimed debut feature Krivina (2012) premiered at the Toronto International Film Festival, and had its international premiere at Rotterdam.
 He co-produced Albert Shin’s In Her Place (2014), which received 7 CSA nominations, including best picture.

 His sophomore feature The Waiting Room (2015) premiered at Locarno International Film Festival, and had its North American premiere at TIFF.
-It was nominated for 2 CSA's in 2016.
-His first feature documentary, The Stone Speakers will be released this fall, while his third fiction feature, Tabija which received Rotterdam’s Cinemart Eurimages Prize and was part of the Cannes L’Atalier program, is currently in pre-production.
+It was nominated for 2 CSAs in 2016.
+His first feature documentary, The Stone Speakers (2018), will have its world premiere at TIFF this fall.
+Tabija, his third fiction feature, which received Rotterdam’s Cinemart Eurimages Prize and was part of the Cannes L’Atalier program, is currently in pre-production.

-He runs the production company TimeLapse Pictures with director Albert Shin.
+He splits his time between Vancouver and Toronto, where he runs the production company TimeLapse Pictures with director Albert Shin.